frogm0uth/keyboard-notes/qmk-compose-key/README.md

 1. The output codes used in compose_tree.c are for Mac.
 It should be updated to use [OS Shortcuts](../../../../keyboard-notes/tree/master/qmk-os-shortcuts).
 2. In theory, it will work well for diacritics, but a working example should be added.
 3. I would like to come up with a "mod-tap" key that works with Compose.
-(Leader needs its own key, which is part of the reason I wrote my own Compose.)
+(Leader needs its own key, which is part of the reason I wrote this.)
 5. (Maybe) Write a script to convert a human-readable set of strings into a compose tree.

 # Usage